 This process had its challenges but there is a great community of Airflow users and we were able to get a lot of help.
 Some of the sources we used were Stack Overflow and the ever busy Apache Airflow gitter.

 Now that we have our Airflow setup and jobs migrated we are experiencing the full benefits of what airflow has to offer.
 Within a day we were able to create plugins that allow us to integrate with AWS EMR.
-This allowed the creation of DAG’s that will in the future support the migration of our ELT process to ETL using Spark, a big 2018 and 2019 initiative here at Gilt/HBC.
+This allowed the creation of DAG’s that will in the future support the migration of our ELT process to ETL using Spark, a big 2018 and 2019 initiative here at HBC Tech.
 We are eagerly awaiting the improved DAG deployment system thats coming to Airflow to improve our deployment process but we feel we are in a good place with it at the moment.

 The Data teams roadmap has multiple exciting challenges to solve from ingestion, transformation to loading.
 Having our Airflow setup, we feel we are in a good position now to tackle these problems.